 Some babies spit up for no reason.
 Other babies spit up because the valve at the top of the stomach does not close completely (reflux).
 Spitting up caused by reflux usually goes away as the baby gets older.

-Spitting up usually decreases when the baby is older than 4 months and starts eating solid food.
+Spitting up usually happens less often when the baby is older than 4 months and starts eating solid food.
 Most babies stop spitting up by the age of 9 months.

 Author: Healthwise Staff